TWood67/CSE438/Lab_05/Task1/README.txt

 Both sampletasks.c and main.c were modified to no longer user printf, but printk.
 They run the same as the demo, but with printk.

+In order to run application, navigate to Task1/FreeRTOS2/Demo/OMAP3_BeagleBoard_GCC.
+In here you will find a file named rtosdemo.bin.
+Mount your sd card and drag this file onto the boot partition, like in the demo.
+Boot the
+SD card in the beagleboard and run the following commands. mmc rescan 0 fatload mmc 0 80300000 rtosdemo.bin go 0x80300000